 When it comes to essential cooking tools for the kitchen, blenders are at the top of the list.
-How else do you expect to whip up your from-scratch sauces, salsas, smoothies, soups, and other wet culinary concoctions?
+They streamline food prep when whipping up from-scratch sauces, salsas, smoothies, soups, and other culinary concoctions.
 But when it comes to blending, there’s more than one way to pureé a pea.
 Immersion blenders, otherwise known as hand blenders, offer some food prep advantages to your standard blenders.

 For one, they’re way less expensive.
 A high-priced immersion blender can still be a fraction of the cost of some of the leading blender brand names.
-Another advantage to an immersion blender is that it involves clean-up.
-With stand blenders, you have to wash an entire pitcher (minding you don’t cut yourself scrubbing around the blades), and the lid, and wipe down the base if you’re a messy chef.
+Another advantage of an immersion blender involves cleanup: With stand blenders, you have to wash an entire pitcher (minding you don’t cut yourself scrubbing around the blades) and the lid and wipe down the base if you’re a messy chef.
 With an immersion blender, all you have to clean up is the shaft, which can be tossed right in the dishwasher or given a quick rinse, depending on what you’re blending.
 Lastly, immersion blenders save space, provide mobility, and speed up the blending process by allowing you to blend foods without transferring ingredients between vessels.

 So whether you’re a smoothie fanatic or a homemade soup lover, you’ll want to check out our list of the eleven best immersion blenders to buy in 2021 and make your life way easier.

 When it comes to immersion blenders, many have the same features and accessories, so it can be hard to make the best overall pick.
 Braun MQ7035X 3-in-1 Immersion Blender won out in our eyes because of a few thoughtful design elements that stood out among the pack.
 The primary thing that stood out about this Braun model was its ACTIVEblade technology.
 It’s essentially a spring-loaded shock system built into the shaft that allows the blade to move up and down as you apply pressure, giving it a 250% more active cutting surface.
 Next is the Easy Smartspeed Technology, a one-button control panel that controls the desired power of the unit based on the pressure you apply.
 Although this takes some getting used to, it’s a really nice feature, especially when working with large batches.
 The patented POWERBell Plus features an extra milling blade to provide more slices per rotation, and at 500 watts, it’s powerful enough for almost any task.
 Coming with a whisk, food processing attachment, and blending cup, you get a lot of value for the price with this Braun immersion blender.

 Cordless immersion blenders give you more freedom to roam in the kitchen and are great to bring on camping trips to make your morning protein shake.
-Kitchenaid claims you can blend 25 bowls of soup on a single charge, based on 7 batches of 12 oz servings (175oz) of tomato basil soup.
+Kitchenaid claims you can blend 25 bowls of soup on a single charge, based on seven batches of 12-ounce servings (175 ounces) of tomato basil soup.
 After you drain the battery, you can regain a full charge in under two hours.
 While blending your soup, be sure to use the thoughtfully crafted pan guard designed to protect the nonstick coating on your pots and pans.
 True to KitchenAid form, this immersion blender comes in a variety of colors to match your appliance color scheme.

-If you want some mighty hand blending on a budget, this Mueller 9-speed blender is an excellent option.
+If you want some mighty hand blending on a budget, this Mueller nine-speed blender is an excellent option.
 At 500 watts, you can take on any blending, whisking, or frothing job in seconds.
 This unit is lightweight and has a sleek, European design, which we liked.
-That’s to say that hand blenders can look “European.”

 Don’t sleep on the Dash Cher Series Deluxe Immersion Blender if you’re obsessed with product accessories.
 Aside from the standard immersion blender accessories, you get a full-on food processor with a chopping blade, dough hook, shredding plate, emulsifying plate, and a handy spatula to scrape up every last drop of deliciousness.
 You’ll also get a strong, stainless steel potato mashing attachment.
 If you need a space-saving food prep system to take the place of multiple appliances, the Dash Chef is an excellent option.